Jumpscale/g8cockpit/docs/deployer_bot/installation.md

 ```

-You need create a configuration file.
-By default the bot look for a `config.toml` file in the current directory, but you can specify a path using the `--config` argument.
-Here a example of the required configuration
+By default the chatbot looks for a `config.toml` file in the current directory, but you can specify a path using the `--config` argument.

+Here a example of the required configuration:

 ```toml
 [bot]